-This Subsection of the NSCV was prepared by the NMSC Secretariat in consultation with a reference group comprising representatives from the various state, territory and commonwealth marine authorities, with a workshop being held in May 2000.
+This Subsection of the NSCV was prepared by the NMSC Secretariat in consultation with a reference group comprising representatives from the various State, Territory and Commonwealth marine authorities, with a workshop being held in May 2000.
 In addition specialist advice was sought on a number of issues.
 Standards Australia reviewed and provided advice on the testing regimes provided in the Annexes, and independent medical advice was sought on the medical requirements.

-This draft subsection was released for public comment on 1 July 2002, along with a draft Regulatory Impact Statement (RIS).
+The draft subsection was released for public comment on 1 July 2002, along with a draft Regulatory Impact Statement (RIS).
 A reference group comprising industry and government representatives reviewed the public comment on 25 and 26 February 2003 and made recommendations to the NMSC.

-NMSC approved this subsection on 6 August 2003, with the Office of Regulation Review reporting that the final RIS was satisfactory on the 21 October 2003.
+NMSC approved the first edition of this subsection on 6 August 2003, with the Office of Regulation Review reporting that the final RIS was satisfactory on the 21 October 2003.
 ATC endorsed this document by Inter-sessional vote on 12 May 2004.